-- Autism Assessment Clinic N - o Location: MetroHealth Parma Hospital - o Responsible Faculty: Melissa Armstrong, PhD, Kimberly Bodner, PhD, or Leslie Speer, PhD - O Description: Resident will participate in the MetroHealth Autism Assessment Clinic (MAAC).
+- Autism Assessment Clinic ^N - Location: MetroHealth Parma Hospital - Responsible Faculty: Melissa Armstrong, PhD - Description: Resident will participate in the MetroHealth Autism Assessment Clinic (MAAC).
 As a member of this interprofessional team, residents will participate in the assessment of children suspected of having an autism spectrum disorder.
-The resident will become competent in the administration and interpretation of standardized assessments for autism spectrum disorders (including but not limited to the ADOS, ADIR, and GARS).
+The resident will choose opportunities to participate in either assessment clinic of younger children (under 6 years) or older children (6 years and over).
+The resident will become competent in the administration and interpretation of standardized assessments for autism spectrum disorders (including but not limited to the ADOS-2, ADIR, and CARS-2).

-Assessment ^N
+• Assessment ^N

-- o Location: MetroHealth Parma Hospital - o Responsible Faculty: Melissa Armstrong, PhD, Kimberly Bodner, PhD, - O Description: Residents will conduct psycho-educational, neuropsychological and developmental assessments with children and adolescents.
+- Location: MetroHealth Parma Hospital - Responsible Faculty: Melissa Armstrong, PhD, Kimberly Bodner, PhD - Description: Residents will conduct psycho-educational, neuropsychological and developmental assessments with children and adolescents.
 Residents will be competent in identifying appropriate assessments to answer the referral question.
 The resident will write comprehensive reports summarizing the findings of their evaluations and provide recommendations to schools and parents.
 The resident will also be able to explain findings to children and families.
+The expectation is that the resident will complete 10 reports over the 6-month rotation.
+The 10 reports include the 2 reports expected of all interns during the semester; however, during the semester not on assessment rotation, the resident will still be expected to complete 2 additional reports.

-Endocrine/Diabetes^P
+• Endocrine/Diabetes^P

-- o Location: Main campus, Area I Peds clinic - o Responsible Faculty: Primary Care Faculty - O Description: Residents will provide brief, problem-focused intervention with children and adolescents who are followed in the Endocrinology Clinic.
+- Location: Main campus, Area I Peds clinic

+- Responsible Faculty: Primary Care Faculty

+- Description: Residents will provide brief, problem-focused intervention with children and adolescents who are followed in the Endocrinology Clinic.
 Residents will provide consultation for physicians and other health care providers.
 Additionally, psychology residents will expand their knowledge and comfort regarding disorders in endocrinology, and will help educate pediatric residents about basic interventions that can be implemented with children, adolescents, and families.

-• Gastroenterology^P
+• Constipation Clinic^P

-- o Location: Main Campus, Area I Peds clinic - o Responsible Faculty: Primary Care Faculty - O Description: Residents will provide brief, problem-focused intervention with children and adolescents who are followed in the Gastroenterology Clinic.
+- Location: Main Campus, Area I Peds clinic

+- Responsible Faculty: Primary Care Faculty

+- Description: Residents will provide brief, problem-focused intervention with children and adolescents who are followed in the Constipation Clinic.
+Residents will be a part of an interdisciplinary team of gastroenterology and nutrition providers working to co-manage chronic

+constipation in children and adolescents.
+Residents will provide psychoeducation and cognitive/behavioral intervention to families seen in Constipation Clinic.
 Residents will provide consultation for physicians and other health care providers around behavioral or emotional issues related to their medical condition.
 Additionally, psychology residents will expand their knowledge and comfort regarding disorders in gastroenterology.
-Residents will help educate pediatric residents about basic interventions that can be implemented with children, adolescents, and families.